dsbowen/dsbowen.github.io/_posts/hemlock/2020-01-15-getting-started.md

 ### 4. Recommended software

-Install other recommended software with `sudo hlk install [options]`.
+Install other Hemlock utilities and recommended software with `sudo hlk install [options]`.
 The options specify which recommended software tools you want to download.
 For example, to install VS Code, Heroku-CLI, Git, Google Chrome and Chromedriver, and Cloud SDK, run:

 ```
-$ sudo hlk setup --vscode --heroku-cli --git --chrome --cloud-sdk
+$ hlk setup --vscode --heroku-cli --git --chrome --cloud-sdk
 ```

 VS Code and Cloud SDK will open setup executables automatically.
-Simply follow the directions when prompted.
+Follow the directions when prompted.

 You will also be prompted to login or create acconts for Heroku-CLI, Git, and Cloud SDK.